Embedded real-time operating system¶

 As mentioned in the previous C language material, modular programming makes a lot of sense and also sense when implementing computer programs.
 In the embedded world, it’s also sensible to divide the overall program into different tasks in a modular way, where each task’s functionality can be logically encapsulated or in other words, separated.
 Now, in the program, each task is defined with its own inputs to which it responds and its own outputs.

-For example, in the Pico device used in the course, tasks could involve reading sensor data, updating the display, or performing wireless communication.
+For example, in the Pico device used in the course, tasks could involve reading sensor data, updating the display, or performing serial or wireless communication.
 Well, these are not just examples; they are precisely the tasks we’ll implement in the project work.

 Now, it makes sense to let the RTOS handle the parallel execution of tasks to ensure efficient responsiveness.
 The programmer’s responsibility is to implement the actual task and define its execution parameters, considering efficiency requirements.
 These execution parameters include timing, priority, memory allocation, initial settings, and more.
 In this context, learning embedded programming involves understanding how to use these ready-made RTOS features through libraries, interfaces, and software structures.